 - Common areas of rental apartment buildings, hotels and motels

-- Home offices with one or more on-site employees, or used as a place to meet or deal with customers – during work hours
+- Home offices with more than one on-site employees, or used as a place to meet or deal with customers—during work hours

 - Day care premises